Kinto/kinto/docs/get-started.rst

 Installing Python 2.7/3.4+ on Ubuntu/Debian
 -------------------------------------------

-Install using the following command:
+Install using the following command:-

 ::